hyosung11/Launch-School/Courses/JS109/questions.md

 # Written Assessment Practice Questions

+## Formula

+1. logs
+2. general principle
+3. application

+This code logs __.
+Variables declared in an outer scope are accessible in an inner scope.
+[Here connect specific instance to general principle]

 ## Detail and Precision

 * Describe what is happening in the code example with detail and precision.